grafana/scenes/docusaurus/docs/getting-started.md

 yarn add @grafana/scenes
 ```

-Or use Scene App template to start from scratch: [Create new Scene App](https://github.com/grafana/scenes-app-template/generate)
+Conversely, use the [Scenes app template](https://github.com/grafana/scenes-app-template/generate) to start from scratch.

-## Hello World Scene
+## Hello World scene

-### Creating Scene
+The following instructions show you how to set up the "Hello World" scene.

+### 1. Create a scene

 Create your first Scene using the snippet below.
-The following code will create a Scene that contains Grafana Text panel within a flex layout.
+The following code will create a scene that contains a Grafana Text panel within a flex layout:

 ```ts
 // helloWorldScene.ts